stuajnht/HAP-for-iOS/FAQ.md

 > :warning: This involves modifying a core file in HAP+ that may get over-written when HAP+ is updated.
 If you find that support for certain file types has stopped working after an update, complete the steps below again.
 You do this at your own risk&hellip; create a copy of the file before modifying, just to be safe.

 > :information_source: This list should be updated with more known app file extensions.
-Information about the contenttype for the file may be [found here](http://www.freeformatter.com/mime-types-list.html), otherwise it should be `application/octetstream`
+Information about the contenttype for the file may be found [here](http://www.freeformatter.com/mime-types-list.html) or [here](http://www.sitepoint.com/web-foundations/mime-types-complete-list/), otherwise it should be `application/octetstream`

 1. On your HAP+ webserver, browse to and open the following file `~\images\icons\knownicons.xml` (where `~` is the root directory of your HAP+ install, usually `C:\inetpub\wwwroot\hap\images\icons\knownicons.xml`)
 2. Above the final line that ends with `</Icons>` add the following lines: